script-fu/script-fu.github.io/_posts/2023-04-27-GhostLayer.md

 The plug-in should appear in the Layer menu.

 To download [**ghostLayer.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/ghostLayer/ghostLayer.scm)
-...follow the link, right click the page, Save as ghostLayer.scm, in a folder called ghostLayer, in a Gimp plug-ins location.
+...follow the link, right click the page, Save as ghostLayer.scm, in a folder called ghostLayer, in a GIMP plug-ins location.
 In Linux, set the file to be executable.